 To help underrepresented writers drive meaningful change, the WGAW's Inclusion & Equity Department provides staff and support for a number of programs and committees, including the TV Writer Access Project and Feature Writer Access Project, the Asian American Writers Committee, the Career Longevity Committee, the Committee of Black Writers, the Committee of Women Writers, the Latino Writers Committee, the LGBTQ+ Writers Committee, the Native American & Indigenous Writers Committee, and the Writers with Disabilities Committee.
-These committees work to solve problems faced by their members and hold events to help underrepresented writers or help advance their careers is welcome to contact these committees to inquire about attending one of their events.
+These committees work to solve problems faced by their members and hold events to help underrepresented writers connect with important contacts in our industry.
+Anyone in a position to hire writers or help advance their careers is welcome to contact these committees to inquire about attending one of their events.

-The WGAW urges all studios, showrunners, producers, executives, agents, and managers to use the information provided in this report to adjust their business practices to work toward solutions.
+The WGA urges all studios, showrunners, producers, executives, agents, and managers to use the information provided in this report to adjust their business practices to work toward solutions.